 Popularity isn’t always a sign of a smooth-functioning internet phone service.

 Take Google Voice, for instance.
-It’s one of the most well-known options on the market, yet users often report multiple issues every month.
+It’s one of the most well-known options on the market, yet users report multiple issues every month.
 If you rely on the platform to manage your business phone calls and text messages, Google Voice not working can leave your brand looking more amateur than professional.

 But fear not!
 We’ll help you troubleshoot 13 common problems and then explain how switching to a Google Voice alternative can be a one-step remedy for all your GV woes.